Skip to the main content.

 Research has suggested that data-based decision-making can contribute to increased student learning and achievement.

-However, data-based decision-making in schools often makes the mistake of focussing on the use of summative, rather than formative, assessment data as a way to bring about improvements in student achievement.
+However, data-based decision-making in schools often makes the mistake of focusing on the use of summative, rather than formative, assessment data as a way to bring about improvements in student achievement.

 But what kind of data sources should be used and how can school leaders overcome barriers to data use?